sahilpathan6058/Vestige-Marketing-System/README.md

 Configure Apache Tomcat Server.

-Create a MySQL database and import the vestige.sql file.
+Create a MySQL database and import the db.sql file.

 Update database credentials in DBConnection.java.